-- Remove tax free money from your house
+- Remove tax-free money from your house

-- No need to make monthly payments
+- No monthly repayments

 Mrs M from Birmingham

 With no brokers fees and no lenders fees, I got an interest-only retirement mortgage which I pay each month from my private pension.
 The money released went to my daughter for her wedding and deposit for her next house.
 She wanted a family, and her flat was too small.

 I had to pay a valuation fee and a solicitor’s fee, but no lender or broker fees for my lifetime mortgage.
 As I was divorcing my husband of 30 years the money went to him for his share of the house.
 I am happy now as I am secure, and I do not need to move from my home.

 I was advised to get equity release from my East London home to minimise inheritance tax.
 My son and daughter used the money to pay down their mortgages.
 The interest rate on the equity release was so low it was close to their mortgage rate.